Want to learn what the judge is really looking for?

 - 4-H Livestock Judging – Youth evaluate live sheep, swine and beef cattle.
 Local events are held in various counties and a statewide contest, the Michigan 4-H Livestock Judging Contest, is held in July in conjunction with the Michigan Livestock Expo.
 Youth who take part in the statewide contest have the opportunity to participate on the Michigan 4-H Livestock Judging National Teams, which compete at various competitions throughout the country.
 Support for these teams is provided by generous sponsors - thank you for your contributions to the program.

 - 4-H Meats Judging – Youth evaluate the meat carcasses of sheep, swine and beef cattle.
-Local events are held in various counties and a statewide contest, the Michigan 4-H Meats Judging Contest/FFA Meats Evaluation & Technology Career Development Event, is held in July in conjunction with the Michigan Livestock Expo.
+Local events are held in various counties and a statewide contest, the Michigan 4-H Meats Judging Contest/FFA Meats Evaluation & Technology Career Development Event, is held in May of each year in partnership with Michigan FFA.

 Livestock management is a part of Michigan’s important agricultural industry, which is vital to the state’s economy and future prosperity.
 Participating in 4-H livestock projects, such as animal evaluation, could set you on the path to an excellent career in agriculture.